tsfoni/mashov-timetable-to-ics/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-This is an example of how you should use the script.
+This is an example of how you should setup the script.
 Please read carefully

 ### Prerequisites